notepad-plus-plus/npp-usermanual/content/docs/editing.md

     - _Note_: If you tell Notepad++ to reload the file from disk, _all_ lines will be green.
     - Multiple saves will leave those lines green, even if they weren't changed since the previous save.
     - The only way to get back to having no color in the margin is to close the file and reload it (easy enough to do with **File > Close** followed by **File > Recent Files > Restore Recent Closed Files**, or with default shortcuts, use `Ctrl+W` then `Ctrl+Shift+T`).
-- If the file is saved, if you use **Undo** to go back to the previous modified state, it will be a pale green (sopme call it "olive" or "yellow-green").
-(This is `Revert to mopdified` in the image.)
+- If the file is saved, if you use **Undo** to go back to the previous modified state, it will be a pale green (some call it "olive" or "yellow-green").
+(This is `Revert to modified` in the image.)
 - If the file is saved, if you use **Undo** to go back to the original state of that line (the text it had when the file was originally loaded), it will be a pale blue (some call it "cyan").
 (This is `Revert to original` in the image.)

 ## Edit Menu